pitt-crc/Jupyter-Authenticator/README.md

 ```

 The `RemoteUserLocalAuthenticator` class provides the same authentication functionality
-as `RemoteUserAuthenticator` but is derived from Jupyter's builtin `LocalAuthenticator` class.
+as `RemoteUserAuthenticator` but is derived from Jupyter's built-in `LocalAuthenticator` class.
 This provides extra features such as the ability to add local accounts through the admin interface.

 ## Package Configuration